wso2/docs-is/en/docs/concepts/authorization/client-authentication.md

 `Authorization: Basic Base64encoded({client_id}:{client_secret})`

-### client_secret_post
+## client_secret_post

 In this method, the credentials are passed in the request body as form parameters as follows.

 `client_id=s6BhdRkqt3&client_secret=7Fjfp0ZBr1KtDRbnfVdmIw`

-### private_key_jwt
+## private_key_jwt

 Private Key JWT Client Authentication is an authentication method that can be used by clients to authenticate to the authorization server when using the token endpoint.
-In this authentication mechanism, it can be authenticated the clients that have registered a public key with the authorization server and signed a JWT using that key.
+In this authentication mechanism, it can authenticate clients that have registered a public key with the authorization server and signed a JWT using that key.

-The main steps of the flow are;
+The main steps of the flow are as follows.

-1. OAuth2 Client shares its public key with the Authorization Server.
+1. OAuth2 client shares its public key with the Authorization Server.

 2. OAuth2 client sends the JWT data signed with its private key to the token API.